-I recently received an order for a pen with a request of a flexible nib, capable of being used for writing copperplate.
+A friend recently asked me to make him a pen with a flexible nib, capable of being used for writing copperplate.
 I have tried putting Comic G dip-pen nibs in fountain pens in the past.
 This works well, however, the pen requires a lot of maintenance.
 This is because these nibs are not made for fountain pens, and will start to corrode badly if not cleaned and dried when not being used for a couple of days.

 So, the search was on for a flex nib that could be used in a custom fountain pen.
 After some digging around on the ‘net I came across a company in Texas called Fountain Pen Revolution, a family-owned business run by Kevin Thiemann that claimed to offer high-quality pens and nibs at reasonable prices.
 “Worth a try” thought I, so I placed an order for their #6 Flex Two-tone nib.

 After getting hung up at Danish customs for a day or two, the nibs arrived today, so I put one in my daily-use pen, which normally has an extra fine Bock nib in it.

 Initially, the nib was very flexible, (their website states a line variation from 0.4 mm to 2.0 mm in width), but scratchy.
 There was some mis-alignment of the tines that took a little fiddling to correct.
 Following this, a little sanding was needed to do the final smoothing (see Richard Binder’s tutorial on the care and feeding of nibs for a good source of info on this…).